kubecost/docs/diagnostics.md

 ![](images/diagnostics-prom-targets.png)

 If the necessary scrape target is not added to your Prometheus, then refer to [this resource](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#scrape_config) to learn how to add a new job under your Prometheus `scrape_configs` block.
+You can visit `<your-prometheus-console-url>/config` to view the current scrape_configs block being passed to your Prometheus.

 ### Step 4.
 No recent Prometheus scrape errors